 I told everyone that we will never ask their kid to go door-to-door.
 We avoid selling things you feel obligated to buy.
 Instead, we design fun events you WANT to be a part of and sell quality apparel you WANT to wear.
 And we offer membership.

-I showed them samples of the bling our members receive, and then let them know they can become a member right now by visiting our website on their phone or filling out a paper form in the lobby.
+I showed them samples of the bling our members receive, and then let them know they can become a member right now by visiting our website on their phone or using one of our iPads in the lobby.
 Then we opened the school store and began student-led tours.
 We sold $4,000 of memberships and spirit wear every time we held the event.

 Create a Welcome Event of your own, target incoming families, and offer something they value.
 If the value is high, parents will show up, volunteer, and buy memberships and spirit wear.